ConnectBox/website_posts/support/support.md

 # Frequently Asked Questions (FAQ):

-## Reset your ConnectBox back to "factory condition"
+## How do I reset my ConnectBox back to "factory condition"?
 There are a few steps (a few more than we’d like to be honest, but we’re working on the update mechanism).

 1. Download the latest release image from GitHub: https://github.com/ConnectBox/connectbox-pi/releases/ Pick the latest version of the *Release* branch and not the *Developer* version.